 - Deadline and Award Information

-Get With The Guidelines (Get With The Guidelines) is a hospital-based quality improvement program designed to close the treatment gap in cardiovascular disease and stroke.
-It includes modules for patients with coronary artery disease (CAD), heart failure (HF) and stroke.
+Get With The Guidelines is a hospital-based quality improvement program designed to close the treatment gap in cardiovascular disease and stroke.
+It includes modules for patients with coronary artery disease (CAD), heart failure (HF), atrial fibrillation (AFib,) and stroke.
 Each program provides physicians and healthcare providers with materials, information and tools based on relevant AHA/ACC guidelines — i.e., for secondary prevention of cardiovascular disease, for treatment of HF, or the AHA/ASA guidelines for stroke treatment.
 Using standard protocols in the hospital setting will help ensure that cardiovascular disease patients are placed on appropriate medications, informed of recommended behavioral modifications, and improve the rate of intervention with cardiovascular disease (CVD) patients both in-hospital and post-discharge to reduce the incidence of CVD events.
 A key component of this continuous quality improvement program is to monitor progress through the Web-based Patient Management Tool (PMT).

 What information is collected in the Get With The Guidelines database?